marorcas/csharp-resourcing/README.md

 - Added message to tick animation
 - Added tick animation for successful submission of temp forms
 - Added search bar feature to jobs and people pages
+- Added section for jobs due today on the dashboard page